Wellbeing One vs Wellbeing Two:

 What’s covered by Southern Cross’ Wellbeing One policy?

-The six months rule applies to Wellbeing One, which means the policy also covers diagnostic imaging and tests within six months of related eligible surgical treatment.
+The plan includes a six-month rule.
+This means it covers diagnostic imaging and tests but only within six months of related eligible surgical treatment.

-• Diagnostic imaging and tests within six months of related eligible surgical treatment.
+- Diagnostic imaging and tests within six months of related eligible surgery.

 What is the 6 months rule?